AkenRoberts/CodeIgniter_Smarty/README.md

 **Add Smarty to your CodeIgniter application!**

-By Eric "Aken" Roberts - [Cryode Web Studio][1]
+By Eric "Aken" Roberts - [Cryode.com][1]

 ## Installation

 1.	**Copy Files & Directories**
 	Copy the contents of the application folder to your own application folder, whatever you may have named it.
-Smarty 3.1.7 is included, so you do not need to download it separately.
+Smarty 3.1.13 is included, so you do not need to download it separately.

 2.	**Check Config Settings**